 “Managing tenants is easy,” said no one ever.
 Whatever type of property that you own, managing tenants is always a challenge.
-Tenants — especially terrible tenants — can be hard to deal with, especially for first-time landlords.
-However, tenant management isn’t something you can shy away from.
+Tenants—especially terrible tenants—can be hard to deal with, especially for first-time landlords.
+Cheer up, We’ve compiled top tenant management tips from our experience so that you may stay out of trouble and develop a close relationship with your tenants.

 #1 Clearly Define Responsibilities in the Contract